The process of handing a business to the next generation.

 Inter-generational Wealth Transfer.

 If you want to be certain that your wealth doesn’t end up being another tale of ‘Shirtless to Shirtless’’ in 3 generations you need to take the topic of inter-generational wealth transfer seriously.
-Education of not only Quantative but just as importantly Qualitative factors are paramount to ensure your hard earned wealth doesn’t disappear in your children and grandchildren’s generation.
+Education of not only Quantative but just as importantly Qualitative factors are paramount.
+So as to ensure your hard earned wealth doesn’t disappear in your children and grandchildren’s generation.

 Small Business Tax Concessions Strategies.